ibm-cloud-docs/hlf-support/internal/blockchain_images.md

 ## Example
 {: #blockchain-images-example}

-We can provide an example of the changes you need to make by updating the `first-network` sample to run the {{site.data.keyword.blockchainfull_notm}} images instead of the community Docker images.
+We can provide an example of the changes you need to make by updating the `first-network` sample to run the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric images instead of the community Docker images.
 The example is provided for context, and is not a template for deploying a production network.

 You need to update the `peer-base.yaml` and `docker-compose-base.yaml` that are in the `fabric-samples/first-network/base` folder.
 You can find the orderer section of the `peer-base.yaml` below: